BeauJoh/scientific-writing-with-pandoc/paper/paper.md

 Full coverage was achieved by selecting starting locations in each of the 4 corners along with 8 random internal points — to avoid missing out on some critical internal structure or to emphasise internal details.
 Under each run, the \textit{optim\_sa} was allowed to execute until a global minimum was found.
 At each step of optimisation a full trace was collected, where all parameters and the corresponding out of bag prediction error value was logged to a file.
-This file was finally loaded, the points interpolated — using duplication between points <!-- interp(x=x$mtry,y=x$num.trees,z=x$prediction.error,duplicate=TRUE,extrap=FALSE)--> — and the heatmap generated, using the image.plot function from the fields package~\cite{nychkar}.
+This file was finally loaded, the points interpolated — using duplication between points <!-- interp(x=x$mtry,y=x$num.trees,z=x$prediction.error,duplicate=TRUE,extrap=FALSE)--> — and the heatmap generated, using the image.plot function from the fields package [@nychkar].

 A lower out of the bag prediction error is better.
 Interestingly, we see that there are many similarly small minima and implies that ranger provides a good fit with a high number of “mtry”, variance between optimal model fitting is largely unaffected by selecting the “num.trees”.